-For example, if an iH Security Admins user selects a tag and chooses power users from the Read Group drop-down list, in addition to members of the iH Security Admins group, only a member of the power users group will be able to read data for that tag.
+Field Description Read Group The Windows security group that can retrieve the tag data and plot it in a trend chart.
+For example, if you select a group with power users, in addition to mem- bers of the iH Security Admins group, only a member of the power users group will be able to read data for that tag.
 Even a member of the iH Readers group will not be able to access data for that tag, unless they are also defined as a member of the power users group.